 The barometric air pressure is perhaps the most important weather factor when it comes to perch fishing.

-In other words, if less comfortable weather and such winds are approaching or already present, it’s go-time for perch!
+In other words, if less comfortable weather and such winds are approaching or are already present, it’s go time for perch!

 Overcast skies are definitely preferable when it comes to perch fishing, as they prefer feeding in somewhat poorer light conditions.